 As founders of the Somatica Institute, we are lucky to have trained (and made friends with) some of the brightest, kindest, and most amazing people.
 They are truly family.
 We recently wanted to hear from a few of our alumni how the Somatica Training had affected their lives, work, and careers.
-We interviewed Christina, Dimitry and Pamela live via Zoom for an hour, while passing along questions from people interested in becoming a sex coach.
+We interviewed Christina Sophie, Dimitry Yakoushkin and Pamela Joy live via Zoom for an hour, while passing along questions from people interested in becoming a sex coach.

 – I actually started as a client.
 I was a client of Danielle’s, and was struggling with a desire discrepancy in my marriage.

 I’ve always felt I had a handle on sex.
 But every time I went into session with Danielle, I was blown away by the things I was learning, about my body and about sexuality.
 And one day, I asked her “Why doesn’t everyone know this stuff?”
 And she said “Well, you know – we train coaches.”
 And so that was how I initially got into it [the career of sex coaching].

 – I had a number of friends who were coaches.
 They had done the Somatica Training, and found it so valuable.
 One of them re-took it three times.
 That was a pretty incredible testimonial.
 And it made me interested.